mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/templates.md

 	<% end_control %>

-If the method/field returned is an iterator such as a [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html), then the control block will be repeated for each element of that iterator.
+If the method/field returned is an iterator such as a `[api:DataObject]`, then the control block will be repeated for each element of that iterator.
 This is the cornerstone of all menu and list generation in SilverStripe.

 In this example, Menu(1) returns a DataObjectSet listing each top level main menu item (for more info on Menu(1): [Making a Navigation System](http://doc.silverstripe.com/doku.php?id=tutorial:1-building-a-basic-site#making_a_navigation_system)).
 The <a> tag is repeated once for each main menu item, and the $Link and $Title values for each menu item is substituted in.